Purpose and Authority

 Conservation Commission

-The Conservation Commission meets every 2nd and 4th Thursday of each month at the Municipal Offices located at 66 Central Square Bridgewater, MA 02324
+The Conservation Commission meets on the 2nd and 4th Thursday of each month at the Municipal Offices, 66 Central Square, Bridgewater, MA 02324.

 | Members | Term Expires |